codeunion/photo-gallery-cli/README.md

 - `gallery.rb` is the source code for this project
 - `photos` is a directory containing sample photos

-Example solutions can be found in the `solution` branch [TODO: add link to branch].
-There are solutions for all iterations up to and including v1.0 [TODO: add link to tag].
+Example solutions can be found in the [solution branch](/tree/solution).
+There are solutions for all iterations up to and including [v1.0](/tree/v1.0).

 ### Code Reviews and Feedback